redpanda-data/connect/docs/inputs/README.md

 The field `max_batch_count` specifies the maximum number of prefetched messages to be batched together.
 When more than one message is batched they can be split into individual messages with the `split` processor.

+The field `max_processing_period` should be set above the maximum estimated time taken to process a message.

 The target version by default will be the oldest supported, as it is expected that the server will be backwards compatible.
 In order to support newer client